 Find out more about our Top-up Degrees

 Bachelor of Honours Degree

 A Bachelor of Honours Degree provides a theoretical approach to learning and an in-depth understanding of a subject area.
 South West College offers Bachelor of Honours Degrees in Corporate Law and Finance, Business Studies, Social Work, Early Childhood Studies and Energy Environment & Sustainability.

 Find out more about our Bachelor of Honours Degrees

 A Foundation Degree is equivalent to the first two years of a Bachelor of Honours Degree qualification which combines academic study with work place learning.
 Designed in association with employers, these qualifications equip students with the relevant skills, knowledge and understanding to achieve academic results as well as improve performance and productivity in the workplace.
 Foundation Degrees focus on providing core skills for a particular job or profession to increase employability skills for employers.

 A full-time foundation degree will take two years to complete, and part-time courses will normally take three years.
 South West College also offers a unique accelerated option for some programmes, delivered part-time over two years (two summer semesters included).

 On successful completion of the Foundation Degree, students may have the opportunity to articulate onto a Bachelor of Honours Degree Top-up at South West College, or onto the second year of an Honours Degree in a Higher Education Institution.

 Check out our Foundation Degrees

-A Higher National Diploma (HND) is a workrelated course provided by higher and further education colleges in the UK.
-A full-time HND takes two years to complete, or three to four years part time.
-Generally an HND is equivalent to second year of a university degree and is a Level 5 qualification.
+A HND is a Level 5 vocational qualification that provides skills that are relevant to a chosen career.
+A full-time HND takes two years to complete, or three to four years part-time.
+Generally a HND is equivalent to the second year of a Bachelor of Honours Degree qualification.